LivePersonInc/-faas-client-jdk/README.md

 ### DPoP authorization

 The client supports Oauth2+DPoP authorization ONLY FOR INTERNAL USE in service-to-service.
-You must provide your implementation of the `AuthDpopSignatureBuilder` during the initialization.
+You must provide your implementation of the `AuthDPoPSignatureBuilder` during the initialization.

 ### Optional fields for builder